AlexsLemonade/training-modules/intro-to-R-tidyverse/00b-debugging_resources.md

 ## A guide to the most common R errors

-The following are R errors, that you will almost certainly encounter if you use
-R. Many of these can be relatively simple to fix if you know what they mean, so we have explained what are the most likely origins of these errors.
+The following are common R errors, that you will almost certainly encounter if you use R. Many of these can be relatively simple to fix if you know what they mean, so we have explained what are the most likely origins of these errors and where applicable, we've also included helpful StackOverflow posts or other articles that go over the same or similar problems.

 _Example Error 1:_ "No such file or directory"
 ```